gabby06-del/stardew-season-quiz/README.md

 - 8 personality questions with weighted scoring across all four seasons
 - Percentage breakdown showing how much of each season you are
-- Villager match based on your result — matching is based from a hand-written personality mapping of all 12 bachelors and bachelorettes
+- Villager match based on your result, matching is based from a hand-written personality mapping of all 12 bachelors and bachelorettes
 - Downloadable result card you can save and share
 - Fully responsive, works on mobile and desktop